The Weather Channel: 2022

 On March 28, 2022, TWC announced a content partnership with CBS News, under which it will provide weather reports on CBS Mornings, the CBS Evening News, and the CBS News streaming network, as well as collaborate on investigative journalism relating to weather and climate.

-On May 2, 2022, The Weather Channel en Español launched on Local Now as TWC celebrates their 40th anniversary.
+On May 2, 2022, the Weather Channel en Español launched on Local Now as TWC celebrates their 40th anniversary.
 TWC en Español has 24/7 coverage.
-Milmar Ramírez, Henry Golac, Jessica Fernández, Lorena Lim, Albert Martínez and Abel Hernández leads the team.
+Milmar Ramírez, Henry Golac, Jessica Fernández, Lorena Lim, Albert Martínez, and Abel Hernández leads the team.

+2024

+It was confirmed by Charter Spectrum that the Weather Channel en Español will cease programming on December 31, 2024.

 Online services

 TWC provided numerous customized forecasts for online users through its website, weather.com, including home and garden, and event planning forecasts.
 Third-party web analytics providers Alexa and SimilarWeb rated the site as the 146th and 244th most visited website in the world respectively, as of July 2015.
 SimilarWeb rates the site as the second most visited weather website globally, attracting more than 126 million visitors per month.

 It also provided WAP access for mobile phone users, desktop widgets for quick reference by computer users, and customized weather feeds for individual websites.
 Cell phone customers could also receive local forecasts from TWC sent to their mobile handsets via SMS by sending a text message with their ZIP code to 42278 (which spells "4cast").
 The Weather Channel also provided weather forecasts for other online services including Yahoo!.

-In addition, The Weather Channel maintained apps for the iPhone, iPad, Android, Apple TV, Kindle Fire, and Windows mobile and tablet platforms.
+In addition, the Weather Channel maintained apps for the iPhone, iPad, Android, Apple TV, Kindle Fire, and Windows mobile and tablet platforms.
 TWC formerly maintained two versions of its mobile applications: a free version that incorporates advertising and a pay version called "TWC Max" that does not feature advertising, the latter was discontinued in favor of an all ad-supported model on January 6, 2014.
 Aside from location-based weather forecast information, the apps provided radar maps, and tropical and seasonal updates, as well as social media related functions that track weather-related Twitter messages and allow users to send Facebook friends severe weather alerts.
 The channel also disseminated severe weather information, and photos and videos submitted by meteorologists and viewers, on its Twitter feed (@TWCBreaking, which also served as a hashtag usable for posts).

 In July 2012, the Weather Company (former owner of the Weather Channel) purchased competing weather website Weather Underground.
 While the Weather Channel already had success with its own mobile apps, it planned to use Weather Underground's large network of digital forecasting and tracking websites to bolster its digital growth.
 Weather Underground operates separately from the Weather Channel and continues to provide its own forecasts, though its website incorporates some weather news and video content from TWC.